The Art of Dining

 Sound

 Another very overlooked consideration in dining is noise.
 Wherever you entertain, make sure that people can converse in a normal voice.
-Your dining room should have some soft finishes to absorb sound and background music (if any) should be soft.
+Your dining room should have some soft finishes to absorb sound.
+Background music (if any) should be soft.
 Banish the devices!
 Even when dining as a family, turn off the television and mobile phones and cultivate the art of conversation.

 If you get in to the habit of using your dining setting it will pay off in terms of your family relationships and friendships.
 Even your mid-week Uber order will taste better if you present it on proper plates and respect the effort that went it to its preparation.